 They can cost about 3 for $12 in a store/pharmacy, but they might be free at some teen clinics and health centres, but we would advise calling ahead to ask before going.

 Step 1: Get into a position that is most comfortable for you and take the condom out of the package.

 Step 2: Grasp the ring inside the condom and squeeze it between your two fingers.

 Step 3: While squeezing the ring, insert it into the vagina and push it further in with your fingers back to the cervix.
 The inner ring will sit by the cervix and keep the condom in place.

 Step 4: The opening of the condom will hang out of the vagina a bit.
 Insert your fingers inside and straighten it out in case it is twisted in there.

-Step 5: During sexy time, make sure the penis/sex toy is going inside the condom and not beside the condom in the vagina.
+Step 5: During sex, make sure the penis or sex toy is going inside the condom and not beside the condom.